Conrad Balatoni: Kilmarnock

 On 12 September 2015, Balatoni signed for Kilmarnock, agreeing a short-term contract until January 2016.
 He signed a contract extension on 23 November 2015, keeping him at the club until summer 2018.
 In April 2016, Balatoni was criticised by Kilmarnock manager Lee Clark following a match away to Inverness Caledonian Thistle when, with Kilmarnock 1–0 ahead at the time, his backpass was intercepted leading to a red card for goalkeeper Jamie Macdonald and Kilmarnock went on to lose the match 3–1.

 At the end of the 2015–16 season, Kilmarnock announced that Balatoni was one of a number of players they would listen to offers for.
 On 30 August 2016, he left Kilmarnock, with his contract being cancelled by mutual consent.

 Ayr United

 On 2 September 2016, Balatoni signed for Ayr United on a contract until the end of the season.
 Balatoni's contract was not renewed, and in May 2017 he was released after the club's relegation from the Scottish Championship.

 Falkirk

 During August 2017, Balatoni played as a trialist for Scottish League One side Airdrieonians.
 He then signed a short-term contract with Falkirk.
 He made his debut in a 2–1 win against Sligo Rovers in the Challenge Cup on 2 September 2017.
-Balatoni scored his first goal for the club on the 7 October 2017 in a 2–0 victory over Dunfermline in the Challenge Cup.
+Balatoni scored his first goal for the club on 7 October 2017 in a 2–0 victory over Dunfermline in the Challenge Cup.
 He left the club at the end of December 2017 after his contract ended and due to fitness issues.